ymeine/hashspace/doc/api/input/01-templating/07-components/01-definition/desc.md

+__Definition__:

-A component is identified by the presence of the `using` keyword.
-The latter defines which class to use to build an instance of the controller, and under which name it will be referred to inside the template, like this: `using instanceReference:ClassReference`.
+A template is considered as a component as soon as it uses the `using` keyword.
+The latter defines which class to use to build an instance of the controller, and under which name it will be referred to inside the template.

-Syntax: `# template name using instanceReference:ClassReference`

-The difference with other templates is that it doesn't declare input arguments, but rather a class to use to build controller instances, and a name to reference the latter inside the template.
+Controllers are just a specific kind of class whose features are focused on interaction with templates.
+More information on what controller really are and how they work are available in a dedicated section in this documentation.

+__Syntax__:

+Having a controller changes a little how the template interface works.

+First, the input parameters passed to the template are directly intended to be used to, and only to, instantiate the controller and more specifically initialize its attributes.

+For that, the component actually expects one single argument, which is an object whose properties' names must match the name of the attributes defined in the controller.
+That's why the component syntax doesn't allow defining any input parameter list.

+__Behavior: __

-When the template is instantiated, a new instance of its controller is created too and bound to the given variable name which is available in the scope of the template.
-When instantiating its controller, the template calls its `init` method after all its internal processing has completed.
+When the template is instantiated, a new instance of its controller is created too and bound to the given variable name, which is then available in the scope of the template.
+When instantiating its controller, the template calls its `$init` method after all its internal processing has finished.

-Even though the template doesn't declare its list of input arguments, in fact it implicitly takes `a single argument` which is an object whose properties must correspond to the attributes defined in the controller's class.
-Note that if you instantiate the template using the subtemplate statement, this object is automatically built from the specified tag attributes.
+Instantiating a component is done like instantiating a template:

+* directly using the API by calling the generated function: don't forget that the only argument is a single object whose properties match the controller's attributes
+* using a special statement when used inside another template: this has already been discussed in the section about templates, but __below is another section explaining the differences there are with components__